GDPR Guide: Is this the end of cold emails?

-To avoid running into GDPR compliance issues with your direct marketing strategies, businesses should follow three key rules.
+To avoid running into GDPR compliance issues with your direct marketing strategies, businesses should follow four key rules.

 What to Do about Your Databases

 Knowing about legitimate interest should put some of your fears about GDPR requirements to rest.
-The regulation should not kill email marketing as we know it.
+The GDPR is not out to kill email marketing as we know it.
 Instead, it will just encourage businesses to be smarter and more respectful with direct marketing strategies—not a bad thing for anyone.
 However, even with the legitimate interest argument in your back pocket, you should still look through your email database and go through the steps of making it GDPR-ready.

-Next, every time you add new potential clients to your email database, do your homework.
 Make sure you are contacting prospects whose interests are relevant to your product or service.
-Otherwise, you will have a tough time making any “legitimate interest” defense.
+Otherwise, you will have a tough time proving a “legitimate interest defense”.
 If you tend to buy your email lists from data providers, get in the habit of only buying from companies that allow you to do advanced profile selection.
 This strategy will help you avoid irrelevant contacts—something you should want to do anyway.